BlueBrain/spack/README.md

 * `parallel-libraries` for everything using MPI or highly performant
 * `serial-libraries`, `python-packages` for general purpose libraries
-* `external-libraries` for packages that are seldomly changed and for which the dependency graph may be truncated by Spack (e.g., Spark, Python)
+* `external-libraries` for packages that are seldomly changed and for which the dependency graph may be truncated by Spack (e.g., Spark, Python) - mainly dependencies for building

 Commit the changes and file a pull request on Github.
 Jenkins will build the additional software required, with all output